x-limitless-x/blakedrumm.com/_posts/2022-01-28-scom-notifications-and-alerts-stopped-working.markdown

 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Operations Manager\3.0\`

  > ## Precaution
  > Take care when directly modifying the Registry via [regedit.exe](https://support.microsoft.com/windows/how-to-open-registry-editor-in-windows-10-deab38e6-91d6-e0aa-4b7c-8878d9e07b11).
 If you insist on making changes, always backup the registry first.
-There is always the possiblity you can cause more damage than you are fixing.
+There is always the possibility you can cause more damage than you are fixing.

 I had the customer Delete the __Agent Management Groups__ key and we matched / created the Registry Values for __Server Management Groups__ compared to my lab environment.
 We needed to create the Management Group Name Key in my situation.
 ![Management Server - Good Registry Keys](/assets/img/posts/management-server-registry.png){:class="img-fluid"}